shruti-garg30/CheapThrills/README.md

 1 - Create Database "cheapThrills" in Postgres
 - CREATE DATABASE cheapThrills;
+- (Optionally you can run the setup files to do this for you)

 2 - Clone the repository
 To clone the repository, run the following command in your terminal: